 If you suspect you have plantar fasciitis, don’t delay; book an appointment with Yeargain Foot & Ankle today.
 When you have plantar fasciitis and are in severe pain, it’s essential to see a specialist such as Dr. Yeargain and Dr. Agyen to access treatment that will put you on the path to recovery as soon as possible.
 As always, Dr. Yeargain, Dr. Joseph Agyen Jr, and the clinic’s staff want their patients to heal as fast as possible while causing minimal disruption to their everyday lives.
 Our team wants you looking and feeling better!

-To learn more about plantar fasciitis, have a look at our website.
-To book an appointment at Yeargain Foot & Ankle, call (972) 853-4886 or book an appointment via our contact page.
+To learn more about plantar fasciitis, have a look at our plantar fasciitis page.
+To book an appointment at Yeargain Foot & Ankle, call (972) 853-4886 or book an appointment through our website.
 We look forward to treating you.

-You'll find Yeargain Foot & Ankle at 3801 Gaston Ave.
-Suite 330 across the street from the Baylor University Medical Center in Dallas.
+- 3801 Gaston Ave.
+Suite 330 across the street from the Baylor University Medical Center in Dallas